dennisjzh/GwtMobile-Persistence/README.md

 How to use
 ----------

-1. Import gwt-html5-persistence project into Eclipse.
+1. Import gwt-mobile-persistence project into Eclipse.

-* Copy [persistence.js](http://github.com/zefhemel/persistencejs) into folder `gwt-html5-persistence/src/com/google/code/gwt/html5/database/persistence/public`.
+* Copy [persistence.js](http://github.com/zefhemel/persistencejs) into folder `gwt-mobile-persistence/src/com/google/code/gwt/html5/database/persistence/public`.
 Create the folder if it does not exist.

-* In Eclipse, export gwt-html5-persistence as a JAR file.
+* In Eclipse, export gwt-mobile-persistence as a JAR file.

 * Create your GWT project in Eclipse.

-* Add the gwt-html5-persistence JAR file as a library to your project.
+* Add the gwt-mobile-persistence JAR file as a library to your project.

 * Update the project configure file to include the following: